'The Bachelorette': Becca's Runner-Up Has Epic Meltdown After Split

 "I didn't expect this.
 I don't know what to say.
 I think you're making a mistake.
 I do.
 I don't think anyone can make you as happy as I can," he cried.
 "I just can't believe it.
 How could I be so wrong?"

 Becca did her best to console him, but Blake just needed to cry it out, sobbing into a rag as he confessed to producers that he felt so "alone."
-"I f**king knew it," he said.
+"I f---ing knew it," he said.
 "I did love her.
 I just thought she loved me back...
 All I can imagine is how happy she's going to be when Garrett proposes to her."

 Blake watched the emotional breakup for the first time with fans on Monday night, telling host Chris Harrison that it was "difficult to watch."
-"A lot of this season's been difficult to watch... it's not easy.
-You just never really ever consider one day you would have a ring in your hand and getting down on your knee, committing yourself to the woman you love [and it not working out]," he said.
+"A lot of this season's been difficult to watch...
+It's not easy.
+You just never really ever consider one day you would have a ring in your hand and getting down on your knee, committing yourself to the woman you love, [and it not working out]," he said.

 He and Becca then came face to face in a candid conversation, where she explained that she never wanted to hurt him.
-"There wasn't any moment really that triggered the decision," she said, before explaining that she did become worried about the "longevity" of their relationship when she pictured how "in his head" he could become when things would get tough, or a child fell sick.
+"There wasn't any moment really that triggered the decision," she said before explaining that she did become worried about the "longevity" of their relationship when she pictured how "in his head" he could become when things would get tough, or a child fell sick.

 "I want you to know, there are no hard feelings for me," Blake replied.
 "I can't be mad at you for following your heart."